jreiher2003/django_tutorial1.10/README.md

-# Basic Django 1.10 tutorial
+# Basic Django 1.8 and 1.9 tutorial done in 1.10 from cfe
 ### This readme is going to go over some basic commands to get a django python2.7 project going.

 #### Begin project